Daniel Entwistle: The boy who vanished after going out on his bike

 - Published

-Twenty years ago today, a seven-year old boy went on his bike to play in the Norfolk town of Great Yarmouth.
+Twenty years ago today, a seven-year-old boy went on his bike to play in the Norfolk town of Great Yarmouth.
 He was never seen again.

 The last known images of Daniel Entwistle are from grainy CCTV footage of him walking around a shop.